Secret Files 3: Plot

-After that, she is taken to CERN, where Van Rijn (head of the facility) and Jane Cunningham (chief of research) tell Nina that they were the ones monitoring her throughout her journey and explain that CERN isn’t actually used as a particle accelerator, but to uncover the secret of the machine hidden in pi by making deterrium.
+After that, she is taken to CERN, where Van Rijn (head of the facility) and Jane Cunningham (chief of research) tell Nina that they were the ones monitoring her throughout her journey and explain that CERN isn't actually used as a particle accelerator, but to uncover the secret of the machine hidden in pi by making deterrium.
 Jane also tells Nina her belief that this machine could help humanity by providing unlimited power, so there will be no more wars for oil or energy, and that the black-robed men are Guardians who want to prevent humanity from discovering and creating this machine.
 She also says that the machine will need deterrium in order to function, which also must be created.
-So, deterrium must be created to both discover the secret of pi and construct the machine, and to make the machine work.
+Deterrium must be created to both discover the secret of pi and construct the machine, and to make the machine work.
 Van Rijn and Jane lead Nina to Max who was put to suspended animation in a chamber, and they awaken him.
 Anderson too was put to suspended animation.

 Computers in CERN have then been having functional problems and later Jane Cunningham claims that the facility was attacked by the Guardians, who stole the antimatter stored there and also says that if the antimatter comes in contact with matter, the result will be an unimaginable explosion.
 Nina is put to an induced coma, similar to a technical death, to see the end of the world which will come by the Guardians.
-Just sleep won’t suffice anymore, because fire wakes her up every time.
+Just sleep won't suffice anymore, because fire wakes her up every time.
 This is the only way for her to contact the Guardians without waking up.
-So, in her state of near death, she’s got 3 minutes available to find the Guardians, before Jane and Max have to wake her up to prevent permanent brain damage.
+In her state of near death, she's got 3 minutes available to find the Guardians, before Jane and Max have to wake her up to prevent permanent brain damage.